mhuebert/webdev-rethinkdb/README.md

-# lispcast-webdev-rethinkdb
+# webdev-rethinkdb

-I followed along with Eric Normand's excellent
+I followed Eric Normand's excellent
-[Web Development in Clojure](http://www.purelyfunctional.tv/web-dev-in-clojure) LispCast, but made a few alterations:
+[Web Development in Clojure](http://www.purelyfunctional.tv/web-dev-in-clojure) LispCast, with some alterations:

 * RethinkDB instead of Postgres (expects rethinkdb to be running locally on default port)
 * Not set up for Heroku